mistipliler/CodeChallenge/README.md

 1) Login:
       https://localhost:5001/api/Login?username=user&password=user

-    This method generate a token that is used authorization.
+    This method generate a token which is used for authorization.

 2) API Test:
       //Get Company List